-Texas Mutual distributed $280 million in dividends to qualifying policyholder owners last year, marking the 20th year that Texas Mutual has paid dividends.
-This milestone has been made possible by our policyholders who choose Texas Mutual and make safety a priority.
+Texas Mutual will distribute $330 million in dividends to qualifying policyholder owners in 2019.
+For 21 consecutive years, Texas Mutual has paid dividends to our policyholders, who are owners of the company, in recognition for their safety and loyalty.
 Watch the video below to find out more about how ownership pays at Texas Mutual.

 Dividends help us share the company's financial success with qualifying policyholders who have contributed to that success by keeping workers safe and losses low.
 When an employer purchases a policy at Texas Mutual, they are not only buying financial security for themselves and their employees.
 They are also becoming owners in Texas Mutual.
 Our policyholders have the opportunity to receive dividends, just as stockholders of publicly traded companies do.

 Each year, Texas Mutual's board of directors votes to approve dividends.
 Dividends are based on financial performance and therefore are not guaranteed, but Texas Mutual has distributed dividends 21 consecutive years.

 For many policyholders, dividends are key to managing their workers' comp costs.
 Dividends allow us to offer lower net premium than we would be able to simply by lowering the price up front.
 In addition, dividends give more control over the total cost to the policyholder because they are based on the policyholder's loss experience.
 They also give Texas Mutual the chance to recognize our policyholders across the state who are working hard to keep employees safe and workers' comp costs low, because that's a commitment that deserves to be rewarded.

 There are two components of a Texas Mutual dividend: safety, paid through the annual component, and loyalty, paid through the retention component.